Cayman Islands client case studies in 2023

 - We shared a detailed feedback report with a list of banks that had been contacted and had shown interest.
 The Client was then supplied with detailed bank criterion documents for multiple European and Asian banks.

 - Our Client selected a Malaysian bank as the preferred corporate banking partner option and a Mauritian bank as their back-up option.
-Healy Consultants Group PLC received and prepared corporate bank account opening forms for our Client’s preferred bank and emailed our Client the same for review and input.
+Healy Consultants Group received and prepared corporate bank account opening forms for our Client’s preferred bank and emailed our Client the same for review and input.

 - We then advanced the Client’s application with our Client’s preferred banks and obtained waivers for non-travel solutions for our client.
 To avoid any delays, due to the then prevalent COVID-19 pandemic and the lockdowns, we secured multiple waivers with interested banks to supply original notarised documents before account opening.

 - The Malaysian bank reverted requesting additional documents including i) operating agreement of our Client’s Delaware company ii) lease agreement for the operating office and iii) declaration of operating office by our Client.

 - Within four weeks the bank confirmed that compliance checks were complete and informed us that our Client’s business had been green lighted by the Malaysian bank’s compliance and onboarding departments.

 - Two weeks after that, bank account numbers issued and shared directly with our Client.
 Our Client was now required to make the initial capital injection within 30 days of the account opening.

 - Two weeks after that, internet banking tokens were sent were sent to our Client’s preferred address in Saudi Arabia; Our Client could now access their bank account remotely from anywhere in the world.

 - Throughout the multi-currency corporate bank account opening process, Healy Consultants Group aggressively and skilfully liaised with bank officers to complete the due-diligence and the onboarding process as soon as practical.